 Registry names as URLs

-the GCP Console.
+the Cloud Console.
 These links can be visited by any authenticated

 user who has permission to access the registry.
 See above for how to construct